OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 ## Identifiers

-### Using non meaningful identifiers
+### Using nonmeaningful identifiers

 Identifiers that do not hold any inherent meaning are important to ontologies.
 If you ever need to change the names of your terms, you're going to need identifiers that stay the same when the term name changes.

 For example:

-microgilal cells are also known as: hortega cell; microglia, microgliocyte, brain resident macrophage.
+A microgilal cell is also known as: hortega cell, microglia, microgliocyte and brain resident macrophage.
-In the cell ontology, it is however refered to by a unique identifier: `CL:0000129` These identifiers are short ways of referring to IRIs (e.g. CL:000129 = http://purl.obolibrary.org/obo/CL_0000129) This IRI is a unique, resolvable identifier on the web.
+In the cell ontology, it is however referred to by a unique identifier: `CL:0000129` These identifiers are short ways of referring to IRIs (e.g., CL:000129 = http://purl.obolibrary.org/obo/CL_0000129) This IRI is a unique, resolvable identifier on the web.
 A group of ontologies - loosely co-ordinated through the OBO Foundry, have standardised their IRIs (e.g. http://purl.obolibrary.org/obo/CL_0000129  - A term in the cell ontology; http://purl.oblibrary.org/obo/cl.owl - The cell ontology)

 #### IRIs?
 URIs?
 URLs?
+- URI: Unique Resource Identifier - is a string of characters, following a standard specification, that unambiguously identifies a particular (web) resource.
 - IRI: Internationalised Resource Identifier - a URI that can use characters in multiple languages
-- URI: Unique Resource Identifier - is a string of characters, following a standard specification, that unambiguously identifies a particular (web) resource.
 - URL: Uniform Resource Locator - a web-resolvable URI

 ## Building scalable ontologies

 ### Format

-OBO ontologies are done mostly in OWL2 or OBO format.
+OBO ontologies are mostly written in OWL2 or OBO syntax.

-For more indepth explanation of formats (OWL, OBO, RDF etc.) refer to explainer on [OWL format variants](../explanation/owl-format-variants.md)
+For a more in-depth explanation of formats (OWL, OBO, RDF etc.) refer to explainer on [OWL format variants](../explanation/owl-format-variants.md)

 ### An ontology as a classification